-Your favorite marshmallowy cereal treats packed with scattered chocolate pieces in every square.
+Your favorite marshmallow cereal treats packed with scattered chocolate pieces in every square.
 These chocolate chip Rice Krispies are easy to make and so much fun to eat.

 Rice Krispie treats are already an amazing snack.
 Gooey, soft, crunchy, sweet, and perfect for any occasion (including weddings!)
 But adding chocolate into the mix is just incredible and even easier than you may think!

-If you’re a fan of chocolate (who isn’t) then I’m sure you can understand why these treats are so irresistible.
+If you're a fan of chocolate (who isn't), I'm sure you can understand why these Rice Krispie squares with chocolate chips are so irresistible.
 These yummy cereal bars have been a huge hit with adults and kids.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make rice krispie treats with chocolate chips with these simple step-by-step instructions:

 Grease an 8x8 baking dish with butter and set aside.

 Add butter to a large pan over medium-low heat.

 Cook until the butter has just melted.